UC-ConSERT/Janes/README.md

 Finish and run counting snps script.
 Import Molly's graphs scripts and run graphs.
 Find out how to run R online?
 Maybe use jupyter hub...or R online?
 Change variant calling process to output vcf files? that can be gzipped later?
+Filtering does weird things to file names by adding bcf.recode.bcf...
+I wonder if this is because it is expecting a vcf file (from Molly's previous steps in creating the concat file), which it then recodes to bcf..?
+Check manual, filter script includes "--recode bcf" or something...
+# 19/9/22
+Changed all of 5_... scripts from #!/bin/sh to #!/bin/bash -e .
+Haven't tested if they run yet.

 Necessary programs:
 - samtools